Cal Raleigh Player Props: Mariners vs. Blue Jays

 Cal Raleigh At The Plate

-- Raleigh is hitting .231 with five doubles, a triple, three home runs and 10 walks.
+- Raleigh is batting .220 with five doubles, a triple, three home runs and 10 walks.

-- In 13.6% of his games this season, he has gone deep, and 3.4% of his trips to the dish.
+- In 13.0% of his games this year, he has gone deep, and 3.3% of his trips to the dish.

-- In 10 of 22 games this year, he has scored, including multiple runs once.
+- In 10 of 23 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.